 Tomo graduated from Tufts University in 2011 with a B.A. in International Relations and a minor in Arabic and commissioned from the MIT Army ROTC program as a Military Intelligence officer in the Army Reserve.
 He was deployed to Afghanistan from 2012 to 2013, and was mobilized to support the Office of Military Commissions from 2016 to 2017.
 In his civilian career, he received a M.A. in Security Studies from Georgetown University and spent a year as a New Sector Alliance AmeriCorps fellow at a nonprofit serving people with disabilities experiencing homelessness.
 He is a member of the Yale Law School class of 2020.

 Ty is a JD/MBA student at Columbia Law and Business Schools.
 Originally from Wisconsin, he graduated from the University of Dallas and commissioned into the Marine Corps in 2009.
 As a public affairs officer, he first worked for Marine Corps Air Station Miramar, California, and the Third Marine Aircraft Wing, then deployed to Afghanistan as a staff PAO for the International Security Assistance Force – Joint Command.
 Ty completed his seven years of service as the deputy for media and digital engagement at Headquarters Marine Corps in Washington, D.C.
-Adjusting to Manhattan is a slow, ongoing process for him and his family.

 William graduated from University of Pennsylvania with BA in political science.
 Originally from Brooklyn NY, he served in the South Korean Marine Corps after graduating from college.
 William is now a member of the University of Chicago Law School Class of 2017, where he is a first-year representative for Asian-Pacific American Law Students Association.